Parton distributions in the shockwave formalism

 Let us now explain the main procedure for computing parton distributions in the shockwave limit.
 In general, parton distributions can be written as matrix elements such as~\cite{Diehl:2003ny}

 where $p$ and $p'$ describe the incoming and outgoing target states, $\Phi$ is a field operator corresponding to the particle of interest, and the factors of the momentum $(P^+)^n$ are added to make the matrix element boost invariant.
-Here, $\mathcal{T}$ denotes time-ordering which is important for GPDs and GTMDs that are defined at the amplitude level; parton distributions defined at the level of the cross section, such as PDFs and TMDs, are discussed in Sec.~\ref{sec:TMDPDF}.
+Here, $\mathcal{T}$ denotes time-ordering which is important for GPDs and GTMDs that are defined at the amplitude level\footnote{While we note that the explicit time-ordering can be omitted in the definition of GPDs and GTMDs to make the connection to the PDFs and TMDs more straightforward~\cite{Diehl:1998sm,Diehl:2003ny,Collins:2011zzd}, we keep it here to make perturbative calculations easier.}; parton distributions defined at the level of the cross section, such as PDFs and TMDs, are discussed in Sec.~\ref{sec:TMDPDF}.
 We will also implicitly set $r^+ =0$ for all parton distributions, and the open indices $i,j$ of the field operators can be contracted with suitable projection operators.
 The Wilson line $\mathcal{W}$ connects the two field operators to make the quantity gauge invariant, and the exact path $C$ of the Wilson line depends on the process of interest.
 Specifically, we define the Wilson line as

 where the path $C$ starts from $y$ and ends at $x$, $\mathcal{P}$ denotes path-ordering along the path $C$ with the start point on the right and the end point on the left, and $t_R$ correspond to the color matrices in the representation $R$ of the field operators.
 In practice, we will write all of the quantities in this work in terms of the Wilson lines in the fundamental representation $F$ and denote $\mathcal{W}_C \equiv \mathcal{W}^F_C$.